google/lisp-koans/README.md

 Additionally, many of the tests are based on new material that is special to Common Lisp.

 Note that the unit on threads uses an SBCL specific threading API.
+A reader macro will remove this unit on Lisp implementations other than SBCL.